- US Online Poker

 DraftKings earned the nod by beating out several other retail and online sportsbook hopefuls.
 It received the highest scores out of all operators for both retail and mobile sports betting in the state’s analysis.

-DraftKings will be the only sportsbook available in New Hampshire for the foreseeable future.
+DraftKings is the only sportsbook available in New Hampshire for the foreseeable future.
 The company signed its contract with the state in late November 2019.

 Although there were stipulations in place for how the revenue breakdown would change if other sportsbooks joined the market, it doesn’t appear like that will come into play anytime soon.
 It would be surprising, however, if NH never expanded from just one operator for every retail and online option.